echopen/echopen_prototyping/challenges/gpu-and-real-time-processing.md

 ## **NB \(07.05.17\)**

 At the time of writing this paragraph, the current implementation \(available [here](https://github.com/echopen/PRJ-medtec_androidapp/) @ commit \) for running our algos are based on \`RenderScript\`.
 Indeed, Vulcan seems to be still poorly supported and scarcely implemented on Android smartphones.
-Anyway, the challenges is still valid ;\)
+Anyway, the challenge is still valid ;\)

 ## Difficulty \(1-5\)